Endless-Lemniscate/storage-api/README.md

 # storage-api

-A simple **aiohttp** app that implements API with following interaction with files on server storage:
+Simple **aiohttp** app that implements API with following interaction with files on server storage:
 * Upload
 * Download
 * Delete